Olivia5k/trans-hub/content/en/docs/Blood-tests-and-other-screenings/Cancer-screenings.md

 ### Cancer screenings ###

-**We should recall the obvious here: a trans person who is not on HRT should be screened for the same affections as for people of their assigned gender.
-More specifically, transfeminine people not on HRT should be screened for prostate cancer after 55, and transmasculine people not on HRT (and without mammectomy) for breast cancer.**
+**We should recall the obvious here: a trans person who is not on HRT should be screened for the same affections as for people of their assigned gender at birth.
+More specifically, transfeminine people not on HRT should be screened for prostate cancer after 55, and transmasculine people not on HRT (and without mammectomy) for breast and cervix cancer.**

 #### Breast ####

-- Transfeminine people on HRT usually trades their risks of prostate cancer for risks of breast cancer.
-Getting screened for breast cancer hence becomes important for transfem people on hormones, and even more after 45.
+- Transfeminine people on HRT usually trade their risks of prostate cancer for risks of breast cancer.
+Getting screened for breast cancer hence becomes important for transfem people on hormones, and even more after 45 and if you have family history of breast cancer.
 - The lowered risks of breast cancer that masculinizing therapy comes with should not dispense transmasculine people who haven’t got mammectomy to also get screened.

 #### Prostate (before and after SRS) ####